 After school in Edinburgh, Sir William Blair graduated from Oxford University (Balliol College) and practised at the English Bar where he specialised in the law of banking and finance.
 He became a Queen’s Counsel in 1994.

-Chair of the Commercial Bar Association between 2003 and 2005, he has had various appointments, including currently as a member of London’s Financial Law and Markets Committee which addresses issues of legal uncertainty in the financial markets, and as a Member of P.R.I.M.E.
+Chair of the Commercial Bar Association between 2003 and 2005, he has had various appointments in the UK and internationally, including currently as a member of London’s Financial Law and Markets Committee which addresses issues of legal uncertainty in the financial markets, and as a Member of P.R.I.M.E.
 Finance's Advisory Board and Panel of Experts.

 Appointments/Associations/Chairs from time of appointment as a QC

 - Member of the International Financial Legal Experts Team of the Shanghai High People’s Court, 2021